unioslo/zabbix-cli/docs/plugins/writing-plugins.md

 ### Extra options

-The plugin configuration can contain any number of extra options that can be used by the plugin module.
+The plugin configuration can contain any number of extra options that the plugin module can access.
 These options can be accessed through the `PluginConfig` object that is passed to the `__configure__` function.

 ```toml
 [plugins.my_plugin]